Dallas Stars: 2013–2020: Return to playoff contention and third appearance in the Stanley Cup Final

-Nill made another big trade as general manager when he acquired Jason Spezza and Ludwig Karlsson from the Ottawa Senators in exchange for Alex Chiasson, Nick Paul, Alex Guptill and a second-round pick in the 2015 NHL Entry Draft.
+Nill made another big trade as general manager when he acquired Jason Spezza and Ludwig Karlsson from the Ottawa Senators in exchange for Alex Chiasson, Nick Paul, Alex Guptill and a second-round pick in the 2015 NHL entry draft.
 He also signed Senators player Ales Hemsky as a free agent on a three-year, $12 million contract on July 1, 2014.
-Despite these moves, the Stars finished with the second-lowest goaltender save percentage in the league during the 2014–15 season, which resulted in them failing to qualify for the 2015 playoffs due to their sixth-place finish in the Central Division.
-The lone bright spot of the 2014–15 season was Jamie Benn winning the Art Ross Trophy.
-On April 11, 2015, Benn scored four points in the Stars' last regular-season game to finish with 87 points on the season and win the Art Ross Trophy.
-His final point, a secondary assist with 8.5 seconds left in the game, allowed him to overtake John Tavares for the award.
+Despite these moves and a 92-point 41–31–10 campaign, the Stars finished with the second-lowest goaltender save percentage in the league during the 2014–15 season, which resulted in them failing to qualify for the 2015 playoffs due to their sixth-place finish in the Central Division and being seven points behind of the last playoff spot.
+The lone bright spot of the 2014–15 season was captain Jamie Benn winning the Art Ross Trophy.
+On April 11, 2015, Benn scored four points in the Stars' last regular season game to finish with 87 points on the season and win the Art Ross Trophy.
+His final point, a secondary assist with 8.5 seconds left in regulation in the game, allowed him to overtake New York Islanders centre and captain John Tavares for the award by one point.

-In the 2015–16 season, the Stars won their first Central Division title since 1998 and posted the best regular-season record in the Western Conference.
-In the first round of the playoffs, they defeated the Minnesota Wild in six games.
-In the second round, they faced the St. Louis Blues, for the first time since 2001, and lost the series in seven games.
-The Stars finished with a 34–37–11 record in an injury-plagued 2016–17 season, missing the playoffs for the seventh time in the past nine seasons.
-As a result, the team announced that head coach Lindy Ruff's contract would not be renewed.
-Ken Hitchcock returned as head coach for the following season, and once again, the Stars missed the playoffs.
-Hitchcock retired after the season and was succeeded at the head coaching spot by Jim Montgomery.
-Montgomery's first season as the Stars coach saw the team make the playoffs, defeating the Nashville Predators in a six-game series the first round, but falling to the eventual Stanley Cup champion St. Louis Blues in seven games, losing game seven on the road in double-overtime by a score of 2–1 despite a 52-save performance by goaltender Ben Bishop.